LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/cards/card_energy.md

 Overclockers can't go into Energy cards.
 Energy cards always operate at 1,000,000 FE/tick max.
 This can be reduced if you wish.

+---

+## Limit

+Limit % only exists on Energy Cards.
+Limit % specifies the percentage of FE to operate with on the adjacent energy accepting block.

+There are two different metrics, Insert % for Stock/Insert mode, and Extract % for extract mode.

+**Insert/Stock Limit**

-Energy cards also have an 'Energy Limit %' setting -- By default, on insert/stock modes this is 100%, and on extract modes this is 0%.
-On insert/stock mode it specifies how much to fill up the specified energy acceptor.
+By default, the limit% is set to 100%.
+Specifies how much to fill up the specified energy block.

 For example: If the block can hold 1,000,000 FE, and you specify 50%, it will only fill up to 500,000FE.

-In extract mode, this designates what percent should be left behind.
+The default (100%) will fill it up completely.

+**Extract Limit**

+By default, the limit% is set to 0%.
+Specifies how much to leave behind in the specified energy block.

-For example: If you are extracting FE from an energy cell that can hold 1,000,000FE, and specify a limit of 25%, it will not extract below 250,000 FE.
+For example: If the block can hold 1,000,000 FE, and you specify 50%, it will extract until the block has 500,000fe remaining, and will not extract any more.

+The default (0%) will extract all energy.

 Technical Note: The Forge Energy system supports energy storage up to MAX_INT which is approximately 2.14 billion FE.
 If you are using a mod like Draconic Evolution or Mekanism, their storage cells can store greater than this amount by 'hacking' how Forge Energy works.
 As a result, this % indicator will not work on storage cells greater than 2.14 billion FE.
 Sorry! :)